vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 In the simplest case of a low-power amplifier with a constant (not dynamic) quiescent bias point, the transistor can be conducting for the whole duration of amplification.
 In other words, the transistor is always conducting for all 360 degrees on the input sinusoidal signal.
 The *conduction angle* in this case is said to be 360 degrees.

 But we already saw that the RF waveform is capable of changing the operating condition of this device.
 Instead of wasting power by keeping the transistor in conduction all the time, we can keep it off by default and let the RF signal swing push it into conduction.
 In this case, the transistor will conduct only when the RF signal is sufficiently high to turn on the transistor.
 For the rest of the time, it will stay off.
-In such cases, the *conduction angle* will be less than 360 degrees.
+In such cases, the conduction angle will be *less than* 360 degrees.

-We'll encounter this idea quite a bit as we go through the different amplifier classes.
-Let's start with the simplest one.
+We'll encounter this idea as we go through the different amplifier classes.
+## Efficiency

+Efficiency is a metric of great importance for a power amplifier, and is loosely a measure of how much of the supplied DC power is converted to RF power at the output.
+An efficient amplifier implies better battery life for handheld devices, and lower heat generation in the active devices.
+As we will see later, efficiency almost always comes at the expense of amplifier linearity.

+As we discussed in the previous section, having a conduction angle of 360 degrees means that the transistor is burning DC power the whole time.
+A reduced conduction angle saves power by keeping the transistor off through at least some part of the signal cycle, thereby increasing efficiency.

+There are two major efficiency metrics we need to define:
+- **Power Added Efficiency (PAE)**: It is the ratio of the output power after accounting for the gain of the amplifier, to the DC power supplied to the amplifier.
+This is the more accurate definition, and is generally applicable to all amplifiers regardless of their gain level.
+- **Drain Efficiency (DE)**: It is the ratio of the output power to the DC power supplied to the amplifier.
+This definition is valid only when the gain is sufficiently high such that the output power is much higher than the input power.
+If you need a yardstick, drain efficiency approaches PAE when the gain is 1000x (or 30 dB), in which case, not accounting for the input power is a negligible source of error.

+*add the formulas for PAE and DE*

+Many engineers and even vendors erroneously use these efficiency definitions interchangeably, so always make sure to clarify what is being referred to.

 ## Class A

 Class A operation is the classical linear amplifier that most basic textbooks introduce.
-In this class of operation, the device operates only in the quasi-linear region.
-To ensure that the output current does not get limited by cutoff region or reach the peak current of the transistor at the peak or trough, the transistor is biased at Imax/2 and a voltage Vdc that is sufficiently above knee-voltage.
+Here we will choose the quiescent bias point to be smack dab in the center of the quasi-linear range.
+The input voltage is constrained to swing only in the limited range where the transistor response is linear.
+The current is set to Imax/2 so that the signal swing can utilize the entire linear range of output current, without being limited by the cutoff region, or Imax of the device.

-*put picture of transistor in class A operation; look at sedra/smith*
+*put picture of transistor in class A operation using only IV curves*

 Because we have been so careful to only have the voltage and current operate in the quasi-linear region, the output voltage is a faithful amplification of the input signal.
 The negative swing of the signal does not enter cutoff, and the positive swing does not enter saturation.
 The high fidelity of the output signal makes the class of operation highly linear.
 This means that there is minimal distortion of the amplified signal.

-During the entire cycle of the RF signal, the transistor is always conducting, and the angle of conduction is 360 degrees.

-### Efficiency
+But, as you'd have already noticed, the transistor is conducting for the whole cycle of the RF signal.
+That is bad for efficiency.
+How bad?
+Let's see.

+??
+## Circuit Example

+A simple emitter/source follower is a good example of a class A amplifier.

+**~END OF ARTICLE~**